lamasne/orgamization-app/README.md

-# Quant Prep XP Tracker
+# OrGamization App

 ## Overview

-Quant Prep XP Tracker gamifies preparation for quantitative finance interviews.
+OrGamization App gamifies organization of daily life.
+It started with preparation for quantitative finance interviews.
 Users log in, track tasks, earn XP, and level up.
 The app can be wrapped as an Android TWA for mobile installation.

 ## Features